 One cabin is open to anyone and the other is reserved for our Patreon’s (you can learn more about Patreon here).

 What you need to know to be Curiosity Crew

 We are stoked to share the experience with you but, before we go committing ourselves to anything, there are a few things we need to tell you.
 Then, if you still want to join the crew, the submission details are below.

 S/V Curiosity is an interactive experience, adventure base camp and mode of transportation.
 Curiosity isn’t automated and requires crew to make her come to life.
 Which means she takes no passengers.
 The moment you step aboard you become a part of the crew.

 Crew / kro͞o / noun

 A group of people who work on and operate a ship, boat, aircraft, spacecraft, or train.
-A group of people working on a ship, aircraft, etc., other than the officers.
 A group of people who work closely together.
+A group of friends.